UK house price predictions 2025 & 2026

 Frequently Asked Questions

 Yes, potentially.
-There are lots of factors to take into account – and not just economic factors and house price forecasts.
+There are lots of factors to take into account – and not just economic factors and house price predictions.
 Assuming you can afford to buy a home, when you decide to do it is a personal decision based on a myriad of personal factors.
 Read our guide Is now a good time to buy a house which covers everything you need to consider.

 Homes with a high energy efficiency are more desirable for some buyers as it means energy costs will be lower.
-There is also government help available for make your home more energy efficient – see our guide on Energy bills help.
+There is also government help available to make your home more energy efficient – see our guide on Energy bills help.

 In the last couple of years, various predictions of a house price crash were being bandied about.
 But as the figures show – this didn’t happen.
 There are no current indications that a house price crash is likely to happen.